Theo Serlin

 Publications

-Trains, Trade and Transformation: A Spatial Rogowski Theory of America's 19th Century Protectionism (with Kenneth Scheve), accepted at American Journal of Political Science.
+Trains, Trade and Transformation: A Spatial Rogowski Theory of America’s 19th Century Protectionism (with Kenneth Scheve), 2024, American Journal of Political Science.

 The German Trade Shock and the Rise of the Neo-Welfare State in Early Twentieth-Century Britain (with Kenneth Scheve), 2023, American Political Science Review 117 (2): 557-574.